Antonino D'Agostino: Career

-D'Agostino started his career at CND team Lascaris, and joined Serie C2 team U.S. Pro Vercelli Calcio in 1998.
+D'Agostino started his career at the CND team Lascaris, and joined the Serie C2 team U.S. Pro Vercelli Calcio in 1998.
 He was spotted by Serie B team Treviso F.B.C.
-1993 in January 2003 on co-ownership deal, and Treviso obtain full ownership a year later.
+1993 in January 2003 on a co-ownership deal, and Treviso obtained full ownership a year later.

 Atalanta

 D'Agostino was sold to Udinese Calcio in June 2005.
-However, on 1 July 2005, D'Agostino was sold to Atalanta B.C. in a co-ownership deal for €800,000 in a five-year contract, as part of a mega swap deal with the relegated side.
+However, on 1 July 2005, D'Agostino was sold to Atalanta BC in a co-ownership deal for €800,000 in a five-year contract, as part of a mega swap deal with the relegated side.
 (Manfredini and D'Agostino to Atalanta for €2 million; 50% registration rights of Motta (€2.05 million), Rossini (€450,000) and Morosini; 100% registration rights of Gotti and Natali to Udinese for undisclosed fees.)

 In June 2006, Atalanta signed D'Agostino outright for free; Udinese signed Morosini for an undisclosed fee, Rossini for free.

 He was loaned to Cagliari in the same summer, playing his first Serie A season.
-The club decided not to sign him at the end of season.
+The club decided not to sign him at the end of the season.

 On 2 February 2009, he was loaned to Parma.
 On 17 July 2009, his contract with Atalanta was mutually terminated.

 Late career

 In September 2009, he was announced as new signing for Cagliari-based Eccellenza Sardinia club Progetto Sant'Elia.
 He returned into professionalism only a few months later, joining Ascoli in January 2010.
 In 2011, he came to Romania by signing with Gloria Bistriţa.

-After six and a half seasons with Tortoli Calcio, 41-year old D'Agostino joined ASD Monastir Kosmoto playing in the Calcio a 5 Serie B on 23 December 2019.
+After six and a half seasons with Tortoli Calcio, 41-year-old D'Agostino joined ASD Monastir Kosmoto playing in the Calcio a 5 Serie B on 23 December 2019.